 Intern Responsibilities: Possible Summer Intern Assignments include: 1) Programmatic Data Analysis related to how Peace Corps Volunteers can best implement effective programming for orphans and vulnerable children; 2) Strategic Programmatic Planning by developing a strategy on how Peace Corps Volunteers can address Non-communicable Diseases (NCDs) across the life cycle.
 An intern would help with researching and meeting various organizations addressing NCDs and developing a strategy on how PC can best contribute to the emerging health problems; 3) Gender Integration into existing programs – There is a growing demand to incorporate a gender lens into PC current health programs.
 An intern would assist the Gender Specialist in reviewing current programs and approaches and how they would best work both in our work in HIV/AIDS and Maternal and Child Health.

-Qualifications: Depending on interest, qualitative and/or quantitative research skills, familiarity with global health issues.
+Qualifications: Qualitative and/or quantitative research skills, familiarity with global health issues.

-View Internship Summary Posters from Past Peace Corps Student Interns:
+View Internship Summary Posters from Past Peace Corps Princeton Student Interns:

 |Dates / Deadlines:|